 Locus Robotics.
 Locus Robotics is a US-based robotics company that provides autonomous mobile robot-as-a-service solutions to warehouses.
 The shoulder-height Locus Robots autonomously move to picking locations where workers can load items onto the configured bins.
 Once the robots have fulfilled their picking mission, they automatically head towards the packing/shipping stations.

-Ronavi Robotics Ronavi Robotics is a Russia-based robotics firm that provides autnomous mobile robot as a service (AMRAAS).
+Ronavi Robotics Ronavi Robotics is a Russia-based robotics firm that provides autonomous mobile robot as a service (AMRaaS).
 Its primary offering is the H1500 AMR which is capable of handling payloads of up to 1500 kg.

 Find out more about RaaS players in these industries

-There are also two newly released Insights robotics report for 2019 that you may like to read:
+There is also a newly released apera.io robots-as-a-service report for 2022 that you may like to read: